12 Top-Rated Beaches in Sri Lanka

 If the isolation of Nilaveli isn't enough, you can take a boat to Pigeon Island National Park, about a half-mile off the coast.
 This idyllic island is best known for its snorkeling and scuba diving, and there is a good diving school near the beach, as well as a tour operator that provides guided tours of the island.

-For those who want a secluded getaway right on the water's edge, Karpaha Sands is an excellent option that is both affordable and packed with amenities.
-It's lLocated on an uncrowded stretch of Kalkudah.
+For those who want a secluded getaway right on the water's edge, Karpaha Sands is an excellent accommodation option that is both affordable and packed with amenities.
+It's located on an uncrowded stretch of Kalkudah Beach.

 3. Arugam Bay

 Right on Arugam Bay, The Spice Trail is a cool, little luxury resort with individual villa accommodations.
 Each has its own small outdoor garden area, perfect for relaxing on a lounge chair.
-Attractions nearby include ancient temples and Kumana National Park, known for the many species of birds that live in or migrate through the area.
+Attractions nearby include ancient temples and Kumana National Park, known for the many species of birds that live in or migrate through the area but most people come here for the waves.

 Mirissa is the largest fishing port on the south coast and sits right on the southern tip of the island.
 Its beauty and relative proximity to Colombo (the capital city) mean it's not hard to access.
 It's about a two-hour drive from the capital's airport.
 The small beach town and its large beach are beautiful, backed by a dense grove of palm trees.
 The town is on a little hill that rises up behind the beach.